Surname inflection: Inflection of foreign surnames

-The original unyielding and uninflected form of the surname is often respected, especially for very well-known personalities, for whom it is part of the bond or has the role of an established "trademark" and due to the uniqueness and familiarity of the bearer, there is usually no risk of misunderstanding: Marilyn Monroe (uninflectionable).
-Sometimes even oriental names are not inflected, which would be difficult to pronounce in an inflected form (Lucy Liu).
-At the same time, inflected and non-inflected variants can be used side by side.
+The uninflected form of the surname is often respected for very well-known personalities whose names are established and familiar and thus have no risk of misunderstanding, e.g., Marilyn Monroe (indeclinable).
+Sometimes names that would be difficult to pronounce in an inflected form are not inflected, e.g., Lucy Liu.
+At the same time, inflected and uninflected variants can be used side by side.

-Non-inflecting trend
+Uninflection trend

-The use of female surnames in the uninclined form was common in Czech mainly due to contact with the German-speaking environment, i.e. both the administrative and social influence of the Habsburg monarchy, the centuries-old presence of the German minority in the Czech lands and the bilingualism of a significant part of the population and official processes.
+The use of female surnames in the uninflected form was common in Czech mainly due to contact with the German-speaking environment, including the administrative and social influence of the Habsburg monarchy, the centuries-old presence of the German minority in the Czech lands, and the bilingualism of a significant part of the population and official processes.
 At the same time, each of the languages treated surnames according to its own rules, and in many cases these rules overlapped.
 The trend of consistent deviation occurred especially within the framework of de-Germanization after the expulsion of the majority of Germans.
-As stated by Jana Valdrová: "Before the war, German, Jewish and Czech populations lived side by side.
+As stated by Jana Valdrová, a linguist, Germanist and gender researcher from the University of South Bohemia: "Before the war, German, Jewish and Czech populations lived side by side.
 One woman was called Marie Jelinek and another Marie Jelínková.
 There were no rules about inflection."
 In the registers of Czech municipalities there are entries of female names such as Theresia Wolker, Anna Procházka, Eva Vykopal.
-According to Valdrová, widespread deviations only started after the Second World War and, according to her, the main initiator was a linguist František Oberpfalcer which was renamed Jílek after the war.
+According to Valdrová, widespread deviations only started after the Second World War, initiated by linguist František Oberpfalcer, who was renamed Jílek after the war.

-The trend of not changing the surname intensified after 2000, especially among cosmopolitan layers of the population, i.e. among Czechs who married foreigners or are in more intensive contact with foreign countries and foreign nationals.
-The reasons given by the women are, for example, that some foreigners "do not understand that Svoboda and Svobodová are married, they consider it to be two different names" or that they often think of them as Russian because of the suffix abroad or that they themselves think they are too Russian.
-Sometimes the stated reason is that the straight form simply sounds better to them, its brevity seems more practical to them or they find it original or they consider it an important expression of personal free choice.
+The trend of not inflecting the surname intensified after 2000, especially among Czechs who married foreigners or had more contact with foreign countries and foreign nationals.
+Many women state that some foreigners "do not understand that Svoboda and Svobodová are married; they consider it to be two different names".
+Additionally, some women think the inflected suffix sounds Russian and makes them appear too Russian.
+Sometimes, women simply think the original form sounds better, is more practical because of its brevity, or is an important expression of personal free choice.
 According to psychologist Lenka Čadová, women usually resort to these trends with the intention of increasing visibility or a more attractive image.